What is a Utility Knife Used For? Essential Guide for Daily Use

 Common Diy Uses

-A utility knive is an adaptable tool perfect for various DIY projects.
+A utility knife is an adaptable tool perfect for various DIY projects.
 Its sharp, retractable blade can handle multiple materials.
 Here, we will explore some ordinary DIY uses for a utility knife.

 Cutting Drywall